TanStack/router/docs/guide/data-loading.md

 ```

 ## Using Search Params

+> ⚠️ Using search params in loaders is likely indication that you should also be uniquely identifying your routes with a unique `key` option.
+This is because search params are not used in the default matchID that is used to uniquely identify route matches .
+This means that if you have two routes with the same path but different search params, they will be considered the same route and will not be reloaded when the search params change.
+This is usually not the desired behavior.

 Search parameters can be accessed via the `beforeLoad` and `loader` functions.
 The `search` property provided to these functions contains _all_ of the search params including parent search params.
 In this example, we'll use zod to validate and parse the search params for the `/posts` route that uses pagination, then use them in our `loader` function.